OPPORTUNITY NORTH EAST and Scottish Enterprise – SME Decommissioning programme

 What We Are Looking For

-Some propositions may highlight an intent to find a partner(s) to provide a complete solution.
-This dialogue will be encouraged and, if required, facilitated by ONE to create those alliances.
+Some propositions may therefore require partners to provide a comprehensive solution.
+This dialogue will be encouraged and, if required, facilitated by ONE to create potential strategic alliances.

 Please see the full opportunity document for further details and how to apply.